spiwokv/metadynminer/README.md

 ```
 These files can be concatenated by a movie making program such as mencoder.

-If you instead want to see flooding type:
+If you instead want to see flooding, type:
 ```R
 hillsf <- read.hills("HILLS", per=c(T,T))
 tfes<-fes(hillsf)